Bharathrajzero/Bharathrajzero/readme.md

 ---
 ## ⚡ MATRIX OVERVIEW

-Highly driven **Software Engineer** specializing in **Artificial Intelligence, Machine Learning, and Cloud Architecture**.
-Proven track record designing and deploying production-grade AI security gateways, LLM infrastructure optimizers, and scalable RAG pipelines.
-Adept at building full-stack intelligent applications, managing agentic workflows, and implementing robust semantic configurations.
+B.E.
+Graduate in AI & ML with a strong foundation in building production-ready GenAI, ML applications, and full-stack solutions.
+Skilled  in designing robust RAG pipelines, securing AI gateways, and delivering seamless end-to-end user experiences.
+Passionate about bridging the gap between complex AI logic and scalable full-stack development to deliver practical, real-world code.

 ---